robbibt/pyTMD/doc/source/background/Tides.rst

 However in reality, every constituent lags behind its corresponding equilibrium wave, and their amplitudes differ in magnitude :cite:p:`Dronkers:1975hm`.
 While the equilibrium condition is rarely satisfied for shorter period tides, some of the longest period ocean tides are often assumed to be well approximated as equilibrium responses to the tidal force :cite:p:`Proudman:1960jj,Ray:2014fu`.

-Using the relative amplitudes from equilibrium theory are also useful for inferring unmodeled constituents :cite:p:`Cartwright:1971iz,Cartwright:1973em`.
+Using the relative amplitudes from equilibrium theory are also useful for *inferring* unmodeled constituents :cite:p:`Cartwright:1971iz,Cartwright:1973em`.
 Tidal inference refers to the estimation of smaller (minor) constituents from estimates of the more major constituents :cite:p:`Ray:2017jx`.
 Inferrence is a useful tool for estimating more of the tidal spectrum when only a limited set of constituents are provided by a tide model :cite:p:`Parker:2007wq`.
 For tides in the diurnal band, a resonance from the Earth's free core notation (FCN) can complicate inferring some constituents :cite:p:`Wahr:1981if,Ray:2017jx,Agnew:2018ih`.
-This resonance affects the instantaneous elastic response of the Earth to tidal loading.
+This resonance affects the instantaneous elastic response of the solid Earth to tidal loading.

 ``pyTMD.io`` contains routines for reading major constituent values from commonly available tide models, and interpolating those values to spatial locations.
 ``pyTMD`` uses the astronomical argument formalism outlined in :cite:t:`Doodson:1921kt` for the prediction of ocean and load tides.